-- and approximate 5-year delay to the system becoming operational-using more resources for a longer time-at a cost to other programs. - It is unclear whether DOD has a sufficient workforce to manage multiple new space programs.
-We issued a report this month that found DOD did not routinely monitor the size, mix, and location of its space acquisition workforce.
-19 We collected and aggregated data from multiple DOD space acquisition organizations and found that at least 8,000 personnel in multiple locations nationwide were working on space acquisition activities at the end of 2017.
+- It is unclear whether DOD has a sufficient workforce to manage multiple new space programs.
+We issued a report last month that found DOD did not routinely monitor the size, mix, and location of its space acquisition workforce.
+We collected and aggregated data from multiple DOD space acquisition organizations and found that at least 8,000 personnel in multiple locations nationwide were working on space acquisition activities at the end of 2017.
 Echoing concerns raised in our prior work, we also found that DOD had difficulty attracting and retaining candidates with the requisite technical expertise.
 Officials from the Air Force's Space and Missile Systems Center were concerned that there are not enough experienced midlevel acquisition personnel and also expressed concern that the bulk of military personnel assigned to program management positions were more junior in rank than the Center was authorized to obtain.
 We recommended that DOD (1) identify the universe of its space acquisition programs and the organizations that support them, and (2) collect and maintain data on the workforce supporting these programs.
 DOD concurred with our first recommendation but not the second.20 - Software is an increasingly important enabler of DOD space systems.
 However, DOD has struggled to deliver software-intensive space programs that meet operational requirements within expected time frames.
-Although user involvement is critical to the success of any software development effort, we found in our report issued earlier this month on DOD software-intensive space programs that key programs that experienced cost or schedule breaches often did not effectively engage users to understand requirements and obtain feedback.
-Program efforts to involve users and incorporate feedback frequently did not match plans.
-The lack of user engagement has contributed to systems that were later found to be operationally unsuitable.
-The
+Although user involvement is critical to the success of any software development effort, we found in our report issued last month on DOD software-intensive space programs that the programs we reviewed that experienced cost or schedule breaches often did not effectively engage users to understand requirements and obtain feedback.
+Program efforts to involve users and incorporate feedback

-&lt;sup>19GAO, Defense Space Systems: DOD Should Collect and Maintain Data on Its Space Acquisition Workforce, GAO-19-240 (Washington, D.C.: Mar.
+GAO, Defense Space Systems: DOD Should Collect and Maintain Data on Its Space Acquisition Workforce, GAO-19-240 (Washington, D.C.: Mar.
 14, 2019).

-&lt;sup>20In response to DOD's non-concurrence with our second recommendation, we stated that we continue to believe that taking steps to identify military and civilian personnel supporting space acquisition programs would support DOD's strategic workforce planning, particularly considering DOD's recent legislative proposal for establishing the United States Space Force.
+In response to DOD's non-concurrence with our second recommendation, we stated that we continue to believe that taking steps to identify military and civilian personnel supporting space acquisition programs would support DOD's strategic workforce planning, particularly considering DOD's recent legislative proposal for establishing the United States Space Force.

-&lt;sup>21GAO-19-136.
+GAO-19-136.